 BNIA-JFI includes multiple partners, including data providers, community building groups, foundations, neighborhoods and many more.
 We seek to bring together the resources of strategic partners and place them in a neighborhood context.
 Several of these groups contribute their time and effort to develop the core functions of BNIA-JFI.
 BNIA-JFI benefits from a wide variety of stakeholders and partners.
 We encourage anyone interested in contacting us and discussing how we can partner together.

-BNIA-JFI is also a member of the National Neighborhood Indicators Partnership, a network of over 33 cities that have statistical data systems coordinated by the Urban Institute.
+BNIA-JFI was a founding member of the National Neighborhood Indicators Partnership, a network of 32 cities that have statistical data systems coordinated by the Urban Institute.
 This Partnership is designed to share lessons learned, successes, and challenges among the partnership sites relative to data system development, reports, and use.

-BNIA-JFI currently displays data strictly from within the boundaries of Baltimore City.
+Our website currently hosts most data from within the boundaries of Baltimore City.
 However, BNIA-JFI has the capacity to collect, maintain, and analyze data and information for areas outside of Baltimore City.
 We have provided research services to areas outside of Baltimore City including the Baltimore metropolitan region, Annapolis, Frederick County, and more.